Joonho-Ma/Joonho-Ma/README.md

 - 🌱 I’m currently learning utilizing AIs on medical devices
 - 👯 I’m looking to collaborate on people with similar interests
-- 🤔 I’m looking for help with getting various experiences
+- 🤔 I’m looking for help with getting various experiences such as internships, researches
 - 💬 Ask me about C, C++, Python, and for sure the posted projects.
 - 📫 How to reach me: ... junhoma24@gmail.com
 - 😄 Pronouns: He/him